equipmegmbh/engineering-tasks/README.md

 - Implement some kind of database persistence layer (in-memory, SQLite etc.)
 - Implement a data access repository for the product resource
 - Implement a GET route with server side paging
+- Extend the data model with more entities (customer, supplier, order, historization etc.)
 - Add some kind of authentication and or authorization